NoetherEmmy/intransigentms/coding-guidelines.md

                 );
             ```

-        * Split apart declaration and assignment (thanks Java, for having no type inference whatsoever):
+        * Split apart declaration and assignment (thanks Java, for having no type inference):

             ```java
             ReallyLongButAppropriateClassName thingWeNeed;